PseudoDevs/IamGhost/FATAL3.md

-Last updated: 2024-04-02 19:55:19
+Last updated: 2024-04-02 19:57:00
-Random Quote: There is no failure except in no longer trying. - Elbert Hubbard
+Random Quote: Love has no age, no limit; and no death. - John Galsworthy